Biomarker Glossary

 bī′ō-mär′kər: a distinctive biological or biologically derived indicator (such as a molecule or other measurable substance) of a process, event, or condition.

 Your body is a treasure trove of these indicators.
-Measure and improve your biomarkers and enhance your wellbeing.
+Measure and improve your biomarkers and enhance your well-being.

 Vitamin B12, otherwise named cobalamin, is one of the water-soluble vitamins.
 In blood, a part of cobalamin binds to the protein transcobalamin to be transported to the cells of the body.
-This leads to what we call “Active vitamin B12”, named Holotranscobalamin, that can be measured in blood.
+This leads to what we call “Active vitamin B12”, named Holotranscobalamin, which can be measured in blood.

 Arginine is one of the twenty amino acids that make up our proteins.
 It is often referred to as a “semi-essential” amino acid because we will usually synthesize enough quantities of it to meet our bodily needs.

 Asparagine, abbreviated Asn, is a non-essential and polar amino acid.
-It is one of the twenty standard amino acids required for a healthy functioning in humans.
-Asparagine is considered as “non-essential” since it can be synthesized by the body from another compound, namely from aspartic acid.
+It is one of the twenty standard amino acids required for healthy functioning in humans.
+Asparagine is considered “non-essential” since it can be synthesized by the body from another compound, namely from aspartic acid.

 The official BCAA definition includes any type of amino acid that has a chain that branches off to one side, also called “Branched-Chain Amino Acids”.
-This includes three out of eight essential amino acids in adults: leucine, isoleucine and valine.
-An amino acid considered as “essential” means that our bodies are unable to produce it on their own and that it needs to be obtained in sufficient quantities through the diet.
+This includes three out of eight essential amino acids in adults: leucine, isoleucine, and valine.
+An amino acid considered “essential” means that our bodies are unable to produce it on their own and that it needs to be obtained in sufficient quantities through the diet.

 Carnitine, also known as levocarnitine, is a naturally occurring amino acid derivative.
 Carnitine can be produced by the body with the help of the essential amino acids methionine and lysine.
 The majority of carnitine is stored in the skeletal muscle but also in the liver and the heart as well.